Text matching with regular expressions

 var myRegExp = /dog/;

-Try this code out in the JavaScript Console.
+Try this code in the JavaScript Console.
 It will display a popup-alert box because the regular expression finds a match in the text.
-Keep this script up in the console window.
-It’s a great one for experimenting expressions.
-We’ll run through several variations on this script using different modifications of both the regular expression and the text.
+Keep this script displayed in the console window.
+It's a useful piece of code for experimenting with expressions.
+We'll run through several variations on this script using different modifications of both the regular expression and the text.

 For the first variation, change the string to:

-Even though both occurrences of “dog” have changed, the test will still return true.
-That’s because the regular expression doesn’t care what’s in front of, or behind, the three letters “d”, “o”, “g.”
-It’s just looking for the three letters.
-To find the individual word “dog,” the expression needs to be modified to look for word boundaries.
+Even though both occurrences of "dog" have changed, the test will still return true.
+That's because the regular expression doesn't care what's in front or behind the pattern.
+It's just looking for the three letters, exactly how they are written in the expression.
+To find the individual word "dog," the expression needs to be modified to look for word boundaries.

 var myRegExp = /\Wdog\W/;